BattletechModders/BetterAI/README.md

 ### Recommended Companion Mods

 https://github.com/BattletechModders/cFixes/releases - Commuinity bug fixes, Better AI greatly benifits from the corrected NPC pilot traits fixes and integrates with that mod's 'Mech tag fixes.
 NPC pilots are missing a lot of passive traits without cFixes.

-#####  NOTE - Better AI has cFixes set as an Optional Dependency.
-It will automatically load after cFixes changes.
-Better AI does not need cFixes to work.

 ### ModTek
 This mod needs ModTek to work: